Baltimore–Washington telegraph line: Operations

-Maryland state historical marker of the first telegraph message, located between US Highway 1 and railroad tracks in Beltsville, Maryland.
+Maryland state historical marker of the first telegraph message, in its former location between US Highway 1 and railroad tracks in Beltsville, Maryland.

 Morse's line was demonstrated on May 24, 1844, from the Old Supreme Court Chamber in the United States Capitol in Washington to the Mount Clare station of the railroad in Baltimore, and commenced with the transmission of Morse's first message (from Washington) to Alfred Vail (in Baltimore), "What hath God wrought", a phrase from the Bible's Book of Numbers.
 The phrase was suggested by Annie Ellsworth, whose husband was a supporter of Morse's, and knew Morse was religious.

 As U.S. Postmaster General, Cave Johnson was in charge of the line.
 Morse was made superintendent of the line, and Alfred Vail and Henry Rogers the operators.

 The next year, Johnson reported that "the importance of [the line] to the public does not consist of any probable income that can ever be derived from it," which led to the invention being returned for private development.